gabelul/github-actions-self-hosted-runner/README.md

   --repo owner/repository-name
 ```

+**What happens?** The wizard shows you a beautiful, step-by-step experience:
+- 📊 **Step Counter**: See progress (Step 1/5, Step 2/5, etc.)
+- ⏱️ **Time Estimates**: Know how long each step takes
+- 🎨 **Visual Design**: Professional boxes and color-coded output
+- ✓ **Visual Feedback**: See when each action succeeds
+- 🔍 **Help System**: Optional detailed help at each step

-**What happens?** The interactive wizard detects your GitHub CLI auth, shows your repositories, and guides you through the setup.
+It detects your GitHub CLI auth, shows your repositories, and guides you through setup.
 It's like having a friendly expert helping you!

 ### I Want to Understand What I'm Doing